 - An unmodified auditor’s report for a standalone non-company charity registered in Scotland.

-The illustrative auditor’s reports are accompanied by commentary to assist the auditors of a Scottish charities to prepare auditor’s reports tailored to the circumstances of their clients.
+The illustrative auditor’s reports are accompanied by commentary to assist the auditors of Scottish charities to prepare auditor’s reports tailored to the circumstances of their charity clients.

-The Guide is not intended to be comprehensive and does not deal with every circumstance.
-It is therefore not a substitute for the auditor’s own judgement or referring to standards and guidance issued by FRC or to the relevant legislation and regulations.
+The guidance is not intended to be comprehensive and does not deal with every circumstance.
+It is therefore not a substitute for the auditor’s own judgement or referring directly to standards and guidance issued by the FRC or to the relevant legislation and regulations.